High-Throughput Quantification of Altermagnetic Band Splitting: Abstract

 \section{Abstract}

 Altermagnetism represents a recently established class of collinear magnetism that combines zero net magnetization with momentum-dependent spin polarization, enabled by symmetry constraints rather than spin-orbit coupling.
 This distinctive behavior gives rise to sizable spin splitting even in materials composed of light, earth-abundant elements, offering promising prospects for next-generation spintronics applications.
-Despite growing theoretical and experimental interest, the discovery of altermagnetic materials remains limited due to the complexity of magnetic symmetry and the inefficiency of conventional approaches.
-Here, we present a comprehensive high-throughput screening of the entire MAGNDATA database, integrating symmetry analysis with spin-polarized density functional theory (DFT) calculations to identify and characterize altermagnetic candidates.
-Our workflow uncovers 173 materials exhibiting significant spin splitting ($\geq 50$ meV within $\pm 3$ eV of the Fermi level), spanning both metallic and semiconducting systems.
+Here, we present a comprehensive high-throughput screening of the 2287 entiries comprising the MAGNDATA database, integrating symmetry analysis with spin-polarized density functional theory (DFT) calculations to identify and characterize altermagnetic candidates.
+Our workflow investigates the collinear structures in the data set and collinear versions of the ones reported to be non-collinear, uncovering 180 materials exhibiting significant spin splitting, spanning both metallic and semiconducting systems.
+Detailed results are available for all 180 materials, but we also particularly discuss $\mathrm{UCr}_2\mathrm{Si}_2\mathrm{C}$, $\mathrm{NbMnP}$, and $\mathrm{YRuO}_3$ as representative cases with large spin splitting.
+Furthermore, comparison with the Computational 2D Materials Database (C2DB) and the AiiDA 2D repository gives 9 bulk altermagnets with chemically equivalent 2D counterparts linked to the same ICSD parent entry.
 Crucially, our momentum-resolved analysis reveals that the spin splitting varies strongly across the Brillouin zone, and that the maximal splitting tends to occur away from the high-symmetry paths, a result that directly informs and guides future photoemission experiments.
-By expanding the catalog of known altermagnets and elucidating the symmetry-protected origins of spin splitting, this work lays a robust foundation for future experimental and theoretical advances in spintronics and quantum materials discovery.
+By expanding the catalog of known altermagnets, this work lays a robust foundation for future experimental and theoretical advances in spintronics and quantum materials discovery.